rorystephenson/blog-for-gio/_escursioni/2022-01-25-il-sentiero-delle-il-sentiero-delle-cenge-–-alla-scoperta-dei-segreti-del-monte-tisiddu.en.md

 variant: escursione
 image: /img/uploads/pf1.jpg
 thumbnail: /img/uploads/brc_3183brc_3183.jpg
-title: The landscape of Nurra, Excursion to Mt.
+title: The landscape of Nurra, hike to Mt.
 Forte
 ---
 If you want to look out over one of the most exciting landscapes in Sardinia, this is the adventure for you.